What Causes Expansive Demolition Grouts to Blowout?

 Background

-All brands of expansive demolition grouts are susceptible to “blowouts” if the wrong version of product is used or other user errors occur.
+All brands of expansive demolition grouts are susceptible to “blowouts” if the wrong temperature version of product is used or other user errors occur.

 Avoiding blowouts is of utmost importance to: